jtnuttall/pure-noise/README.md

 ## Usage

-The library provides composable noise functions `Noise2` and `Noise3` are type aliases for 2D and 3D noise.
+The library provides composable noise functions. `Noise2` and `Noise3` are type aliases for 2D and 3D noise.
 Noise functions can be composed transparently using standard operators with minimal performance cost.